Nuggew/Simple-Spinning-Wheel/README.md

 ```

 ## OBS
-That project was made only for fun and learning in about 5 minutes, so it's not very good and useful.
+That project was made just for fun and learning in about 5 minutes, so it's not very good or useful.
+(It works by the way)